Zuehlke/robo-challenge/challenges/rover/player-interface.md

 ### <a name="robot-state"></a> Receive state of hardware

 The robot will send the current state of the gryro sensor (angle) and the position of the left and right motor to the topic _'robot/state'_.
 The angle is in degree the robot has turned.
-Left turns will increase and right turns decrease the angle values.
+Right turns will increase and left turns decrease the angle values.
 The value of the left_motor and right_motor is the position of the motor in tacho counts.
 Driving forward will increase and driving backwards will decrease the tacho counts.

 ```json